 By Jim Ferri

-Beautiful and idyllic, it’s built on a huge rock that is entirely surrounded by water at high tide.
+Beautiful and idyllic, Mont St. Michel is built on a huge rock that is entirely surrounded by water at high tide.
 You’ve likely seen it in magazines, advertising, and, perhaps, a movie set in the beautiful French countryside.

 We finished our road trip to Normandy staying overnight in a Mont St. Michel hotel on this beautiful island.